Can Erection Pills Be Bad for Your Health?

 But are erection pills bad for your health?
 The good news is, consuming them does not cause physical harm.
 In fact, they are incredibly safe when taken according to FDA indications; think of them as coffee for the penis.
 However, because erection pills can now be easily and legally obtained online through internet startups, men are still avoiding the doctor’s office.
 It’s good that men that otherwise would have avoided treatment are getting treatment for ED, but buying ED pills online is not the same as getting “care.”
 And that, my friends, has the potential to set us back a few decades in men’s health.

 You could consider the online prescription marketplace as the perpetuation of an outdated model of medical care in which pills exist for all ills.
 Similarly, it can also be viewed as a missed opportunity to actually prevent disease and keep men living healthier and longer.
 Let’s use diabetes as an example, since we now know that much of acquired diabetes is not just treatable but cured with weight loss.
 Suppose pills to treat diabetes were available online like ED medications.
 Sure, you’d take the pills and things might improve.
 But with proper medical care and weight loss, there’s the chance to cure the damn disease for good.
 As pills typically don’t cure things, they generate a missed opportunity.

 I have mixed feelings about the widespread availability of ED drugs online.
-Great for short-term improvements in the quality of men’s sex lives, but at what expense?
-Men’s health and longevity?
+Great for short-term improvements in the quality of men’s sex lives, but for some, this comes at a high price in terms of health and longevity.